secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Manage all technical aspects of the sales cycle: creating high-quality professional presentations, custom demos, proof of concepts, deliver technical deep-dive sessions & workshops, differentiate GitLab from alternative solutions, answering RFI, RFPs, etc.
 * TS/SCI Security Clearance
 * Must be located in the Washington DC metro area
-* Knowledge and at least four years of experience with Federal customers
+* Knowledge and demonstrated progressive experience with Federal customers
 * Ability to travel up to 50%
 * Understand mono-repo and distributed-repo approaches.